 Some preliminary guidelines are being drafted by a nonprofit police research and policy organization at the request of the DOJ to address how and when the cameras can be turned on and off and other issues of privacy.

 “I wouldn’t go so far as to say that it’s kind of the ultimate accountability tool because, as far as I know, those cameras can also be turned off,” said Brigitt Keller, executive director of the National Lawyers Guild’s National Police Accountability Project.
 “While I think it is probably a good idea, it really depends how it’s used and whether or not police officers are disciplined….
 Are there consequences if the recordings show that a police officer violated policy or a police officer used excessive force?”

 Keller also said the viewpoint at which many body-worn cameras are worn may not necessarily show significant details, such as whether an officer is holding a gun or not.

 “I’m not overly optimistic [body-worn cameras] will lead to any change because we hear about video recordings, and we see the most egregious forms of police misconduct already, and in so many cases police officers are not held accountable,” Keller said.

-But reactionary policies which help to shield officers from accountability as well as evidence of widespread tampering of tracking equipment, point to a sort of backlash of increased surveillance both of the cops and by the cops.
+But reactionary policies which help to shield officers from accountability as well as evidence of widespread camera-tampering points to a sort of backlash of increased surveillance both of the cops and by the cops.